sophiayk20/covoswitch/README.md

 Meanwhile, I also found that OpenAI's STT model Whisper can be fine-tuned to detect English prosodic boundaries [the PSST model, published in CoNLL 2023](https://aclanthology.org/2023.conll-1.31/).
 This means that Whisper can segment an English utterance into intonation units.

-Following the **Matrix-Language Embedded Framework** and the **Intonation Unit Boundary Constraint**, I synthesized code-switching text data by switching languages using intonation units as basis units.
+Following the **Matrix-Embedded Language Framework** and the **Intonation Unit Boundary Constraint**, I synthesized code-switching text data by switching languages using intonation units as basis units.

 ## Future Directions
 Before I graduate in May 2025, I plan to create a fleursswitch dataset, created from Google's FLEURS.
 This will also be made available through my HuggingFace profile.
 I am also experimenting with non-English language pairs, which I am partially presenting at *Interspeech YFRSW 2024* this year (Kos, Greece), but this is mainly based on the speech-to-speech modality.